vgupta80/EffortLoggerV2/README.md

 Jack Gerraughty

 How To Use:
-clone the repository using the command: git clone <HTTP repo path>
-run the main.java in package main
+clone the repository using the command: git clone run the main.java in package main